Dorothy McKnight

-Dorothy “Dottie” B. McKnight worked as the executive director of the United States Women’s Lacrosse Association and the National Association for Girls and Women in Sports, a university professor, a varsity coach, and an advocate for sex equity in athletics.
+Dorothy "Dottie" B. McKnight worked as the executive director of the United States Women's Lacrosse Association and the National Association for Girls and Women in Sports, a university professor, a varsity coach, and an advocate for sex equity in athletics.

 Early life and education

 McKnight grew up around Prospect Park, Pennsylvania, where she attended Prospect Park High School and graduated in 1953.
-She earned her bachelor’s degree from Ursinus College and her master’s degree from Temple University.
+She earned her bachelor's degree from Ursinus College and her master's degree from Temple University.
 McKnight did post-graduate work at the University of Maryland.

 Career

 McKnight began her career as a field hockey, basketball, and softball coach at Interboro High School.
 She then moved to Michigan State University as a field hockey and lacrosse coach.
 She then moved to the University of Maryland as a field hockey and basketball coach.

 At the University of Maryland, McKnight became an assistant professor in physical education.
-She served as the coordinator of women’s athletics from 1971-1976.
+She served as the coordinator of women's athletics from 1971 to 1976.
 As the coordinator, McKnight supervised seven coaches in eight different sports.
 She was a coach at the university from 1964 until 1976.